SnowBroScott/possibly-a-hero-canonical/decision-log.md

 DECISION LOG ENTRY

-DECISION: Every run map contains three path types: boss fight, passive escort defense, and horde survival.
+DECISION: Every run map contains three mission types: boss fight, passive escort defense, and horde survival.
 These are not separate modes — they are locations and activities discoverable within a single run map.
+All three exist on the map simultaneously after the tutorial arc.

 DATE: May 3, 2026